alpinebuster/as-docs/content/guides/minecraft-style-guide.md

 ![Box UV](/images/wiki/guides/minecraft_style_guide/box_uv.png)

 ### Mixels
 Much like pixels are picture elements (pix + el), mixels are elements of mixed resolutions, be it 2D or 3D.
 Most low-spec art (digitally restrictive art) avoids mixels altogether.
 Minecraft art, generally speaking, does not allow mixels (with the notable exception of slightly inflated elements on some models).
-Mixels on models are manifested as elements smaller than 1px (or 1 unit of scale in Blockbench) or overly inflated elements.
+Mixels on models are manifested as elements smaller than 1px (or 1 unit of scale in AS) or overly inflated elements.

 ![Model Mixels](/images/wiki/guides/minecraft_style_guide/model_mixels.png)